-Insurance Tips for parents travelling to the USA from India
+Tips for parents traveling to the USA from India

 It is always overwhelming with joy for our parents when their son or daughter working abroad plans a foreign visit for themselves.
 And having your parents visit you in the USA is definitely a rewarding experience.
 The one thing that strikes your mind when we have our parents geared up for the long flight is their safety and health.
 Any sort of medical emergencies or travel chaos can disrupt the entire trip and moreover, it makes the situation difficult to handle.
 Health and accident risks can happen anywhere, what we can do is to take necessary precautions to overcome the stress, limit the financial burden and make sure vital care is taken.
 That is when a right travel insurance plan comes into picture.
 Before you read ahead, please also check this article on different types of travel insurance is available.
 (Also read: Best travel insurance for senior citizens)